seanhwang10/ASIC-Design-works-in-HDL/README.md

 This repository includes some of my sample coursework in ASIC design laboratories.

 ************
-All works done in this course is NDA protected, and I have deliberately destroyed some portions of the source code SOURCE CODES WILL NOT RUN AT ALL!!
+All works done in this course is NDA protected, and I have deliberately destroyed some portions of the source code as this repository was made for presenting my works as a SAMPLE.

+SOURCE CODES WILL NOT RUN AT ALL!!
 ************